-However, where services or activities are provided separately by another body, the governing body and/or the school will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (which will be inspected as required).
-Part of these checks will include making sure that arrangements are in place to liaise with the school on these matters where appropriate.
+However, where services or activities are provided separately by another body, the governing body and/or the school will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.
 The governing body will ensure that safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.